chatatechnologies/android-autoql/readme.md

 ![alt text](import_repository_2.png "Minimum sdk")

-> Ahora en el proyecto que deseamos importar el componente Data Messenger
+> Now in the project we want to import the Data Messenger component.
-> seguimos las siguientes instrucciones:
+> Let's follow the following instructions:
 >
-> En el menu File | New | Import Module...
+> In the menu File | New | Import Module...

 ![alt text](5_import_new_module.png "new module")

-> A continuación buscaremos la ubicación del código fuente donde esta Data Messenger
+> Next we look for the source code location where Data Messenger is located.

 ![alt text](6_import_module_from_source.png "import module")

-> En la ventana de Finder, buscaremos la carpeta donde descargamos el repositorio de gitlab.
+> In the Finder window, we will look for the folder where we downloaded the gitlab repository.
 >
-> Buscamos la carpeta del repositorio descargado y dentro de la carpeta seleccionamos la carpeta `chata_ai`.
+> We look for the downloaded repository folder and inside the folder we select the `chata_ai` folder.
 >
-> Despues, damos clic en `open`.
+> Then we click on `open`.

 ![alt text](7_choose_folder_module.png "choose folder")

-> Despues de abrir la carpeta `chata_ai`.
-Veremos la siguiente ventana.
+> After opening the `chata_ai` folder.
+We see the following window.
 >
-> El texto dentro de la caja `Module name`, es el nombre del modulo que sera importado al proyecto.
+> The text inside the `Module name` box is the name of the module that will be imported into the project.

 ![alt text](8_data_module.png "data module")